 Requirements to participate

-This Project Management course (AU i ledelse) is approved as a 6-week job-oriented training program on the nationwide positivliste under occupational group “Ledelse” with educational code 37518.
+The Project Management course (AU i ledelse) is approved as a 6-week job-oriented training program on the nationwide positivliste under occupational group “Ledelse” with educational code 37518.
 If you fulfill the requirements, you have the right to get the course funded through your A-kasse.
 Many of our students have also been funded through their Jobcenters.

 How to apply?